deepsarda/Aeona/README.md

 Aeona uses a number of libraries to work:
 This whole list can be found in `package.json`.

-## Public Use

-Without the owner of the repository's prior consent, you are not permitted to use this code commercially.
-Without previous approval from the repository owner, you are not permitted to have a bot on more than 10 servers.

 ## Setting up

 See `src/config.ts` file.